uqlibrary/technology-training/Python/python_intro.md

 Remember to add comments (they start with the `#` symbol) to document your work: this will be useful if you share your work with others, or even for your future self!

-To execute something from the script (the current line, or a selected block), use the <kbd>F9</kbd> keyboard shortcut.
+To execute something from the script (the current line, or a selected block), use the <kbd>F9</kbd> keyboard shortcut (or the white "Run" button).

 ### Import data